Keyboard shortcuts

 x binop y

-**: Power operator, defined for all numeric types.//,%%: Division and remainder on integers, with rounding towards zero.*,/,%,+,-: The usual arithmetic operators, defined for all numeric types.
-Note that/and%rounds towards negative infinity when used on integers - this is different from in C.^,&,|,>>,<<,>>>: Bitwise operators, respectively bitwise xor, and, or, arithmetic shift right, left shift, and logical (unsigned) shift right.
-Shifting is undefined if the right operand is negative, or greater than or equal to the length in bits of the left operand.
+• ^, &, |, >>, <<, >>>: Bitwise operators — respectively bitwise xor, and, or, arithmetic shift right, left shift, and logical (unsigned) shift right.
+Shifting is undefined if the right operand is negative, or greater than or equal to the bit width of the left operand.

-Note that, unlike in C, bitwise operators have higher priority than arithmetic operators.
-This means that x & y == z is understood as (x & y) == z, rather than x & (y == z) as it would in C. Note that the latter is a type error in Wyn anyhow.
+Unlike in C, bitwise operators have higher priority than arithmetic operators.
+This means that x & y == z is understood as (x & y) == z, rather than x & (y == z) as it would in C. (The latter is a type error in Wyn anyway.)

-==,!=: Compare any two values of builtin or compound type for equality.<,<=.>,>=: Company any two values of numeric type for equality.`qualname`: Use qualname, which may be any non-operator function name, as an infix operator.
+• `qualname`: Use qualname, which may be any non-operator function name, as an infix operator.

 x && y